ufabc-students-bcc/awesome-disciplinas/obrigatorias/inteligencia-artificial/Olivetti/Projetos/magicSquare/README.md

 ## How to run it

-For run the code, first you need to have
+To run the code, you need to have
 [NodeJS] and [NPM] installed in your system.

 ```bash